Assessing the Potential for NEW COMPETITORS

-A global investor was offered an opportunity in a potentially disruptive, but unproven synthetic protein technology.
+A global investor was offered an opportunity in a potentially disruptive, but unproven technology.
 They urgently needed to learn if and how successful the new product could be.

-How would consumers in key world markets react to the artificial food?
+How would buyers in key markets react to the new product?
 What market share could it achieve at either a premium price or at a disruptive low price, and in what time frame?

-We created a consumer-facing product stimulus from publicly available PR material and built prediction markets for relevant food category and competitor market data in two of the world’s largest food markets.
+We created a consumer-facing product stimulus from publicly available PR material of the disruptive competitor and built prediction markets for relevant category in two of the world’s largest markets.

-Using these data points we built a simulator of consumer demand, base case value and volume shares dependent on price points, supplemented by high and low case scenarios, as well as estimates for the cannibalisation of the client’s current, natural product.
+Using these data points we built a simulator of consumer demand, base case value and volume shares dependent on price points, supplemented by high and low case scenarios, as well as estimates for the cannibalisation of the client’s current product.